-The founding members of the Voices for a World Free of Nuclear Weapons Cooperation Circle consist of a dynamic group of people from around the world:
+The Members of the Voices for a World Free of Nuclear Weapons Cooperation Circle consist of a dynamic group of people from around the world:

 The United Religions Initiative (URI) is composed of citizens from all over the world committed to working together for peace.
 We are a Cooperation Circle, and as part of URI, we share an appreciation for the rich diversity of religions and spiritual traditions through which the one family of humanity finds so many ways of pursuing reverence for life, love of one’s fellow beings, and humility and gratitude for the gift of creation.

 We believe that the indiscriminate, destructive effects of nuclear weapons render them incompatible with civilized values and international humanitarian law.
+The threat to use them and annihilate vast numbers of innocent people, inflict indescribable suffering and environmental destruction is immoral, and contrary to the purposes for which the blessings of life have been given to us.
 Our goal is to achieve the universal, legally enforceable, nondiscriminatory and verifiable elimination of nuclear weapons.

-Only by building bridges of cooperation and trust amongst peoples can we effectively address crushing poverty and adequately organize ourselves to protect the global commons, such as the oceans, the climate, and the rainforests – the living systems upon which civilization depends.
-A security system with nuclear haves and have-nots is incompatible with the achievement of this necessary global cooperation.
+What was once only a strong spiritual admonition to see the human family as one and to treat all people as brothers and sisters has now become a practical requirement for a sustainable future.
+Only by building bridges of cooperation and trust amongst peoples can we effectively address unnecessary crushing poverty and adequately organize ourselves to protect the global commons, such as the oceans, the climate, and the rainforests – the living systems upon which civilization depends.
+A discriminatory security system with nuclear haves and have-nots is incompatible with the achievement of this necessary global cooperation.

 Now, with the spread of nuclear technology, the risks increase every day.
 Nuclear weapons are more of a hazard to our well-being than any problem they seek to address.